 4. You can be as successful as you want to be:

 Until artificial intelligence really takes off—and, let's face it, the Terminator is not coming anytime soon—there is going to be a need for humans to develop software.
 If you remain skilled in current technologies, work hard and are easy to get along with, there's a job out there for you—often a very lucrative job.
 Gender imposes no limits on the solutions you can create with your software.
 Want to solve world hunger?
 I'll bet someone right now is working on a program to figure out how to feed the world.
 If they aren't, then you'd better get started!

 5. Because you can:

 At Perfect Sense, we work hard to ensure all developers are empowered to own projects and grow professionally.
-From our established mentorship program for junior developers to regularly identifying new leaders from our existing team, our female employees receive the same opportunities as their male counterparts to progress forward within their careers.
+From our established mentorship program for junior developers to regularly identifying new leaders from our existing team, our female employees receive the same opportunities to progress within their careers as their male counterparts.
 Hiring talented women is the norm for us.
 We focus on recruiting the best talent with no filter on gender, race or nationality.